ibm-cloud-docs/solution-tutorials/dynamic-content-cdn.md

 At that stage, the static content of the application is cached by the CDN but not the dynamic content.

 The Dynamic Content Acceleration (DCA) feature will query a test object in about 10KB size on your origin server to determine the optimal routes for real requests.
-For this purpose, the application has been customized to include [a test object](https://github.com/IBM-Cloud/cdn-with-cda-todolist/blob/master/views/detection-test-object.html){: external} made available at [`/test-dca`](https://github.com/IBM-Cloud/cdn-with-cda-todolist/blob/master/main.go#L11).
+For this purpose, the application has been customized to include [a test object](https://github.com/IBM-Cloud/cdn-with-cda-todolist/blob/master/views/detection-test-object.html){: external} made available at [`/test-dca`](https://github.com/IBM-Cloud/cdn-with-cda-todolist/blob/master/main.go#L11){: external}.

 To activate DCA:
 1. Select the **Settings** tab in the CDN configuration.